SirPryderi/AppliedComputingRevisionNotes/README.md

 ## Composition

 A composition is a relationship representing an object being strictly part of another, that cannot exist separately.
 This is used to represent real-life relationships between things that cannot be separated, like an Engine being part of only a Plane.
+What's the matter with all these aeronautical examples?
+Did you want to be a pilot or something?
+Make up your mind, seriously.

 ___